jolicode/docker-starter/README.md

 <summary>Read the cookbook</summary>

-In order to setup workers, you should define their service in the `docker-compose.worker.yml` file:
+In order to set up workers, you should define their service in the `docker-compose.worker.yml` file:

 ```yaml
 services: